 Candida albicans is a fungus that naturally lives on your body.
 Candida is yeast, a type of fungus, that that is typically found in small amounts on your mouth, skin and in your intestines.
 Healthy bacteria in your body (microbiome) control the balance of Candida.
 Often when Candida is off-balance, the yeast overgrows and causes infection (candidiasis).

-There are three types of infections caused by Candida albicans:
+Common types of infections caused by Candida albicans include:

 Candida albicans fungus lives on everyone in small amounts.
 Different people are more likely to develop different types of fungal infections, most commonly: